MinaProtocol/mina/frontend/website/docs/developers/graphql-api.md

 ### Basic setup:

 1. Start your daemon as usual.
 By default an http server is available at port 3085 (configurable with `-rest-port`).
-2. Connect your GraphQL client to `http://localhost:3085/graphql`.
+2. Connect your GraphQL client to `http://localhost:3085/graphql` or open it in your browser to use [GraphiQL](https://github.com/graphql/graphiql)
-3. [Optional] If you want to use an existing keypair with GraphQL, first import from the command line it using the following: `coda advanced import -privkey-path <keyfile>`.
+3. [Optional] If you want to use an existing keypair with GraphQL, first import it from the command line using the following: `coda advanced import -privkey-path <keyfile>`.
-4. Open your web browser to `http://localhost:3085/graphql` to play with the api using [GraphiQL](https://github.com/graphql/graphiql)
-5. Look at the <a href="/docs/graphql/" target="_blank">GraphQL schema docs</a>
+4. Look at the <a href="/docs/graphql/" target="_blank">GraphQL schema docs</a>